brendanshaw14/Nuggets-Team-35/DESIGN.md

 	for each message:
 		if the message is PLAY
-			create a new player struct, initialize its values, and add it to the bag add the player to the grid
+			create a new player struct, initialize its values, and add it to the bag make sure the player can join and that their name is valid add the player to the grid
-			send the GRID message to send nrows and ncolumns if the message is SPECTATE
+			store their name, send the OK <L> message to the client send the GRID message to send nrows and ncolumns if the message is SPECTATE
 			change the players mode to spectate
 			send them the new display
+		if the message is key
+			if it is a move key
+				move the player
+				send each client their display (with visibility) if the player got gold too
-		if all the gold was collected, quit the game send the updated display message to all clients
+					if that is the max amount of gold, quit the game otherwise send the GOLD message to all clients if all the gold was collected, quit the game send the updated display message to all clients